dialpad/dialtone-legacy/docs/components/checkbox.md

 - Users should be able to tap on or click on either the text `label` or the checkbox element itself to toggle an option, aiding accessibility.
 - Options that are listed vertically are easier to read than those listed horizontally.
 Horizontal listings can make it difficult to tell which label pertains to which checkbox.
 - Negative language in labels can be counterintuitive.
-For example, use “I want to receive a promotional email” instead of “I don’t want to receive promotional email.
+For example, use "I want to receive a promotional email" instead of "I don’t want to receive promotional email".
 - Make sure that the label makes both states — checked and unchecked — clear to the user.
-If that’s not possible, consider using a [Radio](/components/radio/) button with two individual options instead.
+If that’s not possible, consider using a [Radio](radio.md) button with two individual options instead.
 Then both states can have their own clearly marked label.
 - Make sure selections are adequately spaced for touch screens.
 - Multiple checkbox options should be organized in a meaningful way, like alphabetical or most-frequent to least-frequent.
 This helps users easily find the option they’re looking for.
 - `indeterminate` checkboxes convey a "mixed" state that neither qualifies as checked or unchecked.
 An example use case is when a checkbox acts as a "parent" of a collection of child checkboxes: